morion4000/reindex/README.md

-# refund
+# REFund

 https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol

-Build an ERC20 token that models a retirement fund with 70/30 ratio (stocks/bonds) In the case of crypto stocks are BTC, ETH, etc, and bonds are stable coins.
+Build an ERC20 token that models a retirement fund with 70/30 ratio (stocks/bonds).
+In the case of crypto stocks are BTC, ETH, etc, and bonds are stable coins.

-The token is going to be backed by the underlying coins and can be redeemed at any time.
+The token is going to be backed by the underlying coins and can be redeemed at any time for them.

 https://www.tokensets.com/
 https://docs.tokensets.com/set-creation